mikepfrank/GLaDOS/README.md

 ### Installation Notes (`INSTALL-NOTES`)

 This is a plain ASCII text file with some human-readable notes on how to install GLaDOS.
-Right now, the only required steps (after cloning the repo) are to pip install several
+Right now, the only required steps (after cloning the repo) are to `pip install` several
-packages: `openai`, `backoff`, and `hjson`.
+packages: `openai`, `backoff`, `hjson`, and `python-dateutil`.
 Please make sure that you are using the Python 3 version of pip.

 ### Top-Level README File (`README.md`)